Summary

 - Evaluated potential replacements for Subversion, including Git and Mercurial.

-Diversified Systems - Systems Adminisrator / Developer
+Diversified Systems - Systems Administrator / Developer

-Hackettstown, NJ - 2002-2005
+Hackettstown, NJ - Sep 2002 - Jul 2005

 Diversified Systems is a small company that focuses on low voltage wiring and subcontracting.
 While there, I wore many hats, and did work on every system.
 The total number of servers for this company was less than 10, and the entire IT department consisted of myself.